gruppe-i-co-design/paper/paper.md

 # Discussion

-Through our exploration, we managed to get all three algoritms working in both hardware and software.
-Further, we also found some clear distinctions between the algorithms in terms of complexity, speed, size and parallelization.
+Through our exploration, we managed to get all three algorithms working in both hardware and software.
+Further, we also found some clear distinctions between the algorithms in terms of development complexity, performance, efficiency, resource requirements and parallelization.
 We will now discuss and compare the different algorithms and implementations.

 ## Differing development effort